Zyhloh/better-casino/README.md

 # Better Casino V3

-MelonLoader mod for Schedule 1 that overhauls The Crimson Canary casino.
+MelonLoader mod for Schedule 1 that overhauls the casino.

 ## Features